 Has placed monuments as represented on the plat.

-Fees: Payment of any preliminary-application-processing fees required by the City (see the City’s Fee Schedule, 10-4-4).
+Fees: Payment of any preliminary-application-processing fees required by the City (see the City’s Fee Schedule, 10-4-4) and the cost of any legal or engineering review of the application that the City deems necessary.

-Copies: An electronic copy of all plans in PDF format.
+Copies: A paper copy of all plans with 11x17 as a minimum size and an electronic copy of all plans in PDF format.

 To be considered complete, a final subdivision application must include the following: